- Control found in a window, page or report

 - Number of days to display: By default, the display is performed on a monthly basis but a schedule can also be displayed on a daily basis, on a weekly basis (on 5 or 7 days), according to the number of appointments or according to a specified number of days.

-- Resource display mode: By default, resources are displayed in rows.
+- Resource display mode: By default, resources are displayed by rows.

 - Time display: Used to define: